ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 .. figure:: kubernetes/kubectl_kustomization.png
    :align: center

-Check the deployments in Rancher
+Check the Deployments in Rancher
 --------------------------------
 Open Rancher using `<https://rancher.localhost/>`__ and navigate to your cluster.